 WINE (Wine Is Not an Emulator) is not the perfect but easy and reliable tool to use Windows applications on Ubuntu.
-This tool can be very useful for many especially for those who need to work on multiple platforms like application and web developers.
+This tool can be very useful for many, especially those who need to work on multiple platforms like applications and web developers.

-You can install WINE through Terminal using following command.
+You can install WINE through Terminal using the following command.

 17. Install Microsoft Fonts

-Yes you can install Microsoft fonts in Ubuntu and other Linux distributions.
-You can install them in simple steps using either Ubuntu Software Center or Synaptic Package Manager.
+Yes, you can install Microsoft fonts in Ubuntu and other Linux distributions.
+Using either Ubuntu Software Center or Synaptic Package Manager, you can install them in simple steps.

 18. Must Know Commands for System Cleanup

-For the smooth functioning of the system, keeping it clean from junk files and unwanted cache is necessary.
-You can do it using following commands.
+For the smooth functioning of the system, keeping it clean from junk files and the unwanted cache is necessary.
+You can do it using the following commands.